ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/protocol-dbrtextresultdelegate.md

 # DBRTextResultListener

-Represents the method to handle the text result array returned by the library.
+The Protocol that handles callback when `TextResult` is returned by the library.

 ```objc
 @protocol DBRTextResultListener <NSObject>